mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

     \end{split}

 Here, :math:`i` is the specific moment of inertia of a shell at mass coordinate :math:`m`, and :math:`\rho` is the local density.
 The second term on the right-hand side accounts for the change in the radius of the star as it evolves, while the first term describes the actual tranport of AM.
-The efficiency is encompassed in the viscosity :math:`\nu_{\rm AM}`.
+The efficiency is encompassed in the viscosity :math:`\nu_{\rm AM}(m)`.
 First, we will set this viscosity to a very high value, such that AM is redistributed almost instanteously, and thus the star rotates as a solid body.

 We need to make some small additions to the inlist.
 Specifically, we need to tell MESA how to deal with rotation.